3 Best CarFax Alternatives

 If you buy from a dealer, ask them to private the vehicle history report.
 Most of them provide it for free.

 When dealing with a private party, it’s best to run your history reports, and here is your best alternative.
-If you are looking at many cars and need a cheap alternative to CarFax or Autocheck, look at our top 3 alternatives above.
+If you are looking at many cars and need a cheap alternative to CarFax or Autocheck, look at our top 3 options above.

 Which VIN History Report is Best to Use?

 That’s an excellent question.
-The information on a car vehicle history report can vary depending on the provider.
+The information on the car vehicle history report can vary depending on the provider.
+All the VIN providers will show you, at a minimum, this data:

 - Accident History